 Your Scorecard will always be a work in progress, and that’s a good thing!
 Digging deeper to learn where you can push forward or where you need to pull back is a sign that you care about your team and are showing good leadership.
 It all starts with a strong Scorecard that illuminates strengths and weaknesses, providing an avenue to implement changes or address people issues.
+Keep your scorecards up to date with Ninety EOS software.

 When you have multiple people in one seat, it becomes even more important to have clear measurables to manage their performance.
 Ninety’s Founder and Certified EOS Implementer™, Mark Abbott, shares advice he provides to clients when establishing best practices for measurables and performance tracking: